vit-krizka/exam-trial-basics/README.md

 ```
 Write a function that takes a filename as a parameter.
 Return the most common character of the file's content.
-If the file doesn't exists throw an exception:
+If the file does not exist throw the following exception:
-"File does not exists!"
+"File does not exist!"
 ```

 Example